content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 **![](media/c0fe6e65e2f4d5e34c41f148538f9b48.png)**

--   Now go to your working directory, the hidden .git folder can be viewed.
+-   Now go to your working directory, a hidden .git folder can be viewed.
+-   This is you local repository.

     **![](media/78bb74249ccdc6b5a0bf1ee33aab7398.png)**